EpicEric/sandhole/book/src/cli.md

       <b>--disable-http</b>
           Disable all HTTP tunneling.
 By default, this is enabled globally

+      <b>--disable-http</b>
+          Disable all HTTPS tunneling.
+By default, this is enabled globally

       <b>--disable-sni</b>
           Disable SNI proxy tunneling.
 By default, this is enabled globally